Washington CountyGreenbrier State Park21843 National PikeBoonsboro, MD 21713-9535

 Pets are allowed in Greenbrier State Park in the following areas:

 Greenbrier is a multi-use park providing many kinds of recreation.
 The Appalachian Trail passes through the park.
 The 42-acre man-made lake and beach draw many visitors who enjoy swimming, canoeing, hiking, picnicking, fishing and hunting.
+A connector trail to The Appalachian Trail is located in the park.
 As with most of Maryland's State Parks, a park map is available at the park office.

 Located in the Appalachian Mountains, this state park offers many recreational opportunities.
 The man-made freshwater lake offers swimming, sunbathing, boating and fishing opportunities.
 There are also hiking trails which meander through a variety of wildlife habitats and afford a view of the area's geological history.
 Picnic tables and grills and playgrounds are available in the day-use area.